Torre C of E Academy

 - We have purchased the Dyslexia portfolio by GL assessments and have a member of staff who has had training to deliver the assessment which indicates dyslexic traits in pupils and suggests how best to support these

 How will we ensure we get the services, provision and equipment that children and young people need?

-Torre C of E Academy has an Inclusion Manager (Headteacher), a SENCo, who is a member of the Senior Leadership Team and SEN Governor who work collaboratively with class teachers and support staff to monitor SEN provision and pupil progress.
+Torre C of E Academy has an Inclusion Manager (Headteacher), a SENDCo, who is a member of the Senior Leadership Team and SEN Governor who work collaboratively with class teachers and support staff to monitor SEN provision and pupil progress.

-If a pupil is not making expected progress following a monitored timed cycle of intervention and support, the school SENCo will observe and assess the child to reach a deeper understanding of the barriers to the child’s progress (difficulties).
+If a pupil is not making expected progress following a monitored timed cycle of intervention and support, the school SENDCo will observe and assess the child to reach a deeper understanding of the barriers to the child’s progress (difficulties).

 Where needed Torre C of E Academy will consult and liaise with link professionals and other agencies, eg Speech and Language Service, Advisory Teachers, Educational Psychology Service, Health including Paediatricians, School Nurse Service, GPs and Social Services.

 Torre C of E Academy’s SENDCo co-ordinates assessments, guidance and support from the above agencies ensuring that families access the services, provision, resources and equipment their child needs.

 Staff training includes; THRIVE, ASC awareness, Dyslexia support, ADHD support, precision teaching, National SENDCO award, SALT BLANKS level training, Read Write Inc, Lego Therapy, Dog Therapy.